The Independent Police Complaints Commission (IPCC) is to

-Rotherham abuse scandal: IPCC to investigate conduct of 10 police officers
+investigate the conduct of 10 South Yorkshire police officers in

 One officer from CID is alleged to have argued against charging a man who groomed a girl from the age of 12 because she consented “100%” – despite children under 16 being unable to legally consent to any sexual activity.